dime-coin/electrumx-docs/environment.rst

 ElectrumX-Dime takes no command line arguments, instead its behaviour is controlled by environment variables.
 Only a few are required to be given, the rest will have sensible defaults if not specified.
-Many of the defaults around resource usage are conservative; I encourage you to review them.
+Many of the defaults around resource usage are conservative; it is encourage you to review them.

 .. note:: set :envvar:`SERVICES` appropriately to be able to connect to your server.
 For